 Paint Me Silver

-As with a lot of music of this type, the effects play a huge part in shaping the sound.
+As with a lot of Pond’s music, the effects play a huge part in shaping the sound.
 After TAL U-NO-LX I’m running the sound into a delay, compression, saturation and reverb.
 The compression after delay is the most important element as it creates a smearing effect across the notes, I’m specifically using an analogue style delay and compressor to keep the effects element dark and driven.

 I’ve covered the two main synth patches used in the song, some additional tracks are some guitar layering, bass guitar and processed drums.
 To get the sample to sit better in the mix I’ve EQed it to make it brighter and add more treble to it.
 I’ve then added some bass guitar and sampled drums from Superior Drummer, listen to the different mixes below:

 Thanks for reading, hopefully the section about sampling has given you some insight into the process behind this kind of songwriting, check out the TAL U-NO-LX patches below and use them in your own songs.

 The Pond synth presets from this article are also included in the Synth Sounds Collection, a free preset pack collecting the synth presets from all of my articles in one download.

 If you want enjoyed this article then consider supporting the site by becoming a Patreon supporter, which gives you access Patreon-exclusive articles and remakes.

 17 thoughts on “Pond Synth Sounds”